Ficool

 For once, she had actually started to get used to the idea of being with others and hadn't realized how much she liked it.

-Her wolf was craving closeness the whole time, but she had fought it; only now she knew it.
+Her wolf was craving closeness the whole time, a pack, but she had fought it; only now she knew it.

 Now, she just had to tell her heart and body that.